toadjaune/stateful-tracking-demonstrator/CONTRIBUTING.md

 ## Back
 * Routes can be found `config/routes.rb`
-* Every tracking measure has an own controller in `app/controllers`
+* Every tracking measure has an own model in `app/models`

 ## Front